Kentish7/profitCalculator/README.md

 # profitCalculator
-A simple project that calculate your current profit in crypto space!
+This program has the function to calculate your current profit on Crypto space.

-It will give you the percentage of your profit and the value in USD!
+It will show your result on USD and in percentage.